 Looking for a late-night place to shovel chips and queso?
 Cosmic Cantina is that spot.
-A hole in the wall that can be hard to find if you aren’t in the “know,” but the food is always delicious and they’re open until 4 am.
+A hole in the wall can be hard to find if you aren’t in the “know,” but the food is always delicious, and they’re open until 4 am.

 Located off of Ninth Street up a dark and questionable stairway, you’ll find some of the best chimichangas and tacos in all of Durham.

 They also have a great little hidden patio where a pitcher of margaritas is always a crowd-pleaser.

 Website | 415 East Chapel Hill St

 Meaning “soup base” in Japanese, this shop serves plenty of that, filling piping hot bowls with the best ramen, accompanied by Japanese whiskey and sake.

 Whether you’re enjoying the open kitchen in the restaurant downstairs or getting late-night snacks in the upstairs Izayaka, Dashi’s flavors and aesthetics will quickly transport you to the back alleys of Tokyo and Osaka.